British space programme: Commercial spaceports

 In July 2014, the government announced that it would build a British commercial spaceport.
 It planned to select a site, build the facilities, and have the spaceport in operation by 2018.
 Six sites were shortlisted, but the competition was ended in May 2016 with no selection made.
-However, in July 2018 UKSA announced that the British government would back the development of a spaceport at A' Mhòine, in Sutherland, Scotland.
-Launch operations at Sutherland spaceport will be developed by Lockheed Martin with financial support from the British government and Highlands and Islands Enterprise, originally with the aim of commencing operations in 2020, later delayed to 2022.
+However, in July 2018 UKSA announced that the UK government would back the development of a spaceport at A' Mhòine, in Sutherland, Scotland.
+Launch operations at Sutherland spaceport would be developed by Lockheed Martin with financial support from the UK government and Highlands and Islands Enterprise, originally with the aim of commencing operations in 2020, later delayed to 2022.

 As of 2020, UKSA is supporting the development of three space launch sites in the UK.
 The proposed sites for spaceports, and the companies associated with them, are as follows: